In Stock

 • Remove any low, crowded, crossing, or old branches to keep the bush open and productive.

-Older branches are usually thicker, darker, and woodier.
+How to spot old wood: Older branches are typically thicker, darker, and woodier.
 These are less fruitful and should be removed to make room for younger, more productive stems.
+Anything older than 5 years is considered old wood, as red currants fruit best on canes that are 2 to 3 years old.

-Optional Mid-Summer Pruning
+Optional Summer Pruning

-This improves airflow, encourages bud formation for next year’s fruit, and helps keep the plant’s shape neat and manageable.
+For vigorous plants, lightly prune after the first flush of growth.
+Shorten leafy side shoots to around five leaves.
+This improves airflow, encourages bud formation for next year’s fruit, and helps keep the plant’s shape manageable.

 Harvesting